mrstrange207/Bandit/README.md

 Level 10 to level 11
 Searched on google about base64
-Decoded the file using base64 -d data.txt
+Decoded the file using base64 -d(decode) data.txt

 Level 11 to level 12
-Learned about rot13 through link given on level 11 to level 12 page Used tr to rotate
+Learned about rot13 through link given on level 11 to level 12 page Used tr to translate that is rotate by rot13 logic
 Cat data.txt | tr ‘A-Za-z’ ‘N-ZA-Mn-za-m’

 Level 12 to 13